Adolescent Nutrition Needs: An Informative Guide to Healthy Growth and Balanced Diets

 Adolescent nutrition refers to the dietary requirements that support healthy growth and development during the teenage years, typically between ages 10 and 19.
 This stage of life involves rapid physical growth, hormonal changes, brain development, and increased energy demands.
 Because of these biological changes, teenagers require balanced nutrition that includes essential macronutrients and micronutrients.

-A balanced adolescent diet typically includes:
+A healthy adolescent diet typically includes:

 • Protein for muscle growth and tissue repair